Non-semi-stable loci in Hecke stacks and Fargues' conjecture: Abstract

 \section{Abstract}

-We study a non-semi-stable locus in a Hecke stack, which appears in Fargues' conjecture on a geometrization of the local Langlands correspondence.
-We find that a generalization of a diamond of a non-basic Rapoport-Zink space at infinite level covers the non-semi-stable locus, and show a twisted version of the Harris-Viehmann conjecture for this generalized space under some HN-reducibility condition.
+We show the Harris--Viehmann conjecture under some Hodge--Newton reducibility condition for a generalization of the diamond of a non-basic Rapoport--Zink space at infinite level, which appears as a cover of the non-semi-stable locus in the Hecke stack.
 We show also that the cohomology of the non-semi-stable locus with coefficient coming from a cuspidal Langlands parameter vanishes.
-As an application, we show the Hecke eigensheaf property in Fargues' conjecture for cuspidal Langlands parameters in the $\iGL_2$-case.
+As an application, we show the Hecke eigensheaf property in Fargues' conjecture for cuspidal Langlands parameters in the $\GL_2$-case.